 On May 26, 2022, upon establishing two-way contact between the Vigoride spacecraft in low-earth orbit and a ground station on Earth, Momentus discovered that the Vigoride spacecraft had experienced certain anomalies after its launch, primarily relating to its deployable solar arrays, which provide power to the spacecraft and its subsystems.
-Since that time, the Company has been working to address the anomalies, identify root causes and deploy customer satellites.
+Since that time, the Company has been working to address the anomalies, identify root causes and pursue solutions to be implemented in advance of future missions.